monci07/Voice-NN/README.md

 ### Second part
 Right know the structured model makes a prediction of 70-80% accuracy with a 50-60% loss.
 I will try to make a way to make the numpy arrays into spectograms to get a lower loss at the time of training.

+#### **_UPDATE as of 09/26/2022_**
+Tried with a spectogram data set for the training, got much less the same result, so i will continue to try a different approach.
+Got a train loss: 0.5251 and a train accuracy: 0.7880. and on a dev test got a loss: 0.4785 and accuracy: 0.8150.